jayantrai12/Drosophila_Classification/README.md

 pip install detectron2 -f https://dl.fbaipublicfiles.com/detectron2/wheels/cu113/torch1.10/index.html
 ```

-### **4. Verify Saved Models**
+### **5. Verify Saved Models**

-Ensure all saved models are downloaded from the repository’s [Releases](https://github.com/your-username/real-time-drosophila-detection/releases) section.
+In the Releases section, you will find the saved models, which can be directly downloaded and used without additional placement requirements.
+The models are pre-configured and ready to use without additional placement requirements.

 ---